-Although Credit Card Insider does receive compensation from some card issuers as advertisers, this does not in any way influence our overall judgement of a card.
+Credit Card Insider receives compensation from some credit card issuers as advertisers.
+Advertiser relationships do not affect card ratings or our Editor's Best Card Picks.
 American Express has not endorsed this content in any way.

 The Blue Business Plus Credit Card from American Express provides a simple way for business owners to earn American Express Membership Rewards points without paying an annual fee.